WHO backs malaria vaccine rollout for Africa's children in major breakthrough

 The GAVI vaccine alliance, a global public-private partnership, will consider in December whether and how to finance the vaccination programme.

-"As we've seen from the COVID-19 vaccine, where there is political will, there is funding available to ensure that vaccines are scaled to the level they are needed," said Kate O’Brien, Director of WHO’s Department of Immunization, Vaccines and Biologicals.
+"As we've seen from the COVID vaccine, where there is political will, there is funding available to ensure that vaccines are scaled to the level they are needed," said Kate O’Brien, director of WHO’s Department of Immunization, Vaccines and Biologicals.

-A source familiar with planning for the vaccine’s development said the price per dose was not yet set, but would be confirmed after GAVI's funding decision and once there is a clear sense of demand for the vaccine.
+A source familiar with planning for the vaccine’s development said the price per dose was not yet set, but would be confirmed after GAVI's funding decision and once there is a clear sense of demand.

 The WHO's decision had personal meaning for Dr Rose Jalong'o, a vaccinology specialist at the Kenyan health ministry.

-"I suffered from malaria as a child and during my internship, and during my clinical years I attended to children in hospital because of severe malaria who needed blood transfusion and unfortunately some of them died."
+"I suffered from malaria as a child, and during my internship, and during my clinical years I attended to children in hospital because of severe malaria who needed blood transfusion and unfortunately some of them died," she said.

 "It's a disease I have grown up with and, seeing all this in my lifetime, it's an exciting time."